Over the past several months, we interviewed many legal professionals to understand how they work.

 When we asked lawyers about what they’d do to “fix” email, here’s what we heard.
 Most lawyers want a platform that would be:

-• Consistent with the data minimization principles in regulations such as the CCRA and GDPR.
+- Consistent with the data minimization principles in regulations such as the CCRA and GDPR.
 Practically this means more control over the proliferation and persistence of documents exchanged in collaborations.

-• Have better transparency over who’s participating and what’s being exchanged to avoid inadvertent data disclosures.
+- Have better transparency over who’s participating and what’s being exchanged to avoid inadvertent data disclosures.

-• Contain a complete and concise view of all their ongoing projects or collaborations.
+- Contain a complete and concise view of all their ongoing projects or collaborations.
 And for each collaboration, collate all the documents to be archived or signed.

-• Finally, most participants would like a way to automatically record history as it happens (as opposed to building it after the fact).
+- Finally, most participants would like a way to automatically record history as it happens (as opposed to building it after the fact).
 Ideally, it would all end up in an archive that contained a history of the entire process, all files (and versions), and messages exchanged.

 And, many lawyers were clear about what they don’t want, namely giving up Microsoft Word or being forced to use a different document editing platform.

+A growing number of lawyers and legal professionals are quitting email and adopting TakeTurns as their go-to application for work with counterparties, e.g., on contracts and NDAs, because TakeTurns brings structure, security, and transparency to collaborations.
 Everything we learned from legal professionals fed into the design of TakeTurns.
-It’s a new way to collaborate with external parties on documents and files turn-by-turn.
-With TakeTurns, lawyers keep using their favorite tools to author, redline, and manage legal documents but collaborate more securely and efficiently with their counterparts.
+With TakeTurns, lawyers keep using their favorite tools to author, redline, and manage legal documents while collaborating more securely and efficiently with their counterparts.